-2 The first few minutes of rain rinses the roof.
+2 3 When it rains, water slides down the roof.
+Gutters and pipes convey the water.
+The first few minutes of rain rinses the roof.
 This water goes into a 'first flush' system that helps the rainwater tank stay clean.
-After the first rain cleans the roof, the remainder of the rain water is captured as and cleaner water in the rain tank system.

-Water can be used to irrigate the trees, soil, birds, and other life in the ecosystem, in turn facilitating the flourishing of the local ecosystem.
+After the first rain cleans the roof, the remainder of the rain water is captured as 31 cleaner water in the rain tank system.
+Water can be used to irrigate the trees, soil, birds, and other life in the eco-(3) system, in turn facilitating the flourishing of the local ecosystem.